-School and summer vacations can be challenging for working parents, but the following programs can provide both structure and enrichment for your children during vacations.
+Summer vacations can be challenging for working parents at the best of times.
+The effects of the pandemic continue to be felt.
+Below you will find information about summer and school vacation programming.
 Be sure to contact the program directly to see if it’s a good fit for your family.

 - Arlington Children’s Theater, Arlington